-There are useful tips for webOS TV IDE such as:
+There are useful tips for the webOS TV IDE such as:

 |New webOS Project||Ctrl+Alt+W, P|